 Figure 1.
-General location map for FY-25 land management proposals.
+General location map for FY-26 land management proposals.

 IV.
-Special Projects - Forest Resource Management and Planning

-A. Continued Development of the Certified State Forest Sustainable Forest Management Plan.
+Special Projects - Forest Resource Management and Planning A. Continued Development of the Certified State Forest Sustainable Forest Management Plan.
 Beginning in 2011, the Forest Service began revising the long-term sustainable management plans for all three of the State Forests in the Western Region.
 The initial framework follows the sustainable management plan format established for the State of Maryland's Chesapeake Forest on the Eastern shore.
-The Department's goal was to have the updated sustainable forest management plans receive dual third-party certification under both the Forest Stewardship Councils (FSC) and Sustainable Forestry Initiatives (SFI) standards and guidelines.
+The Department's goal was to have the updated sustainable forest management plans receive dual third-party certification under both the Forest Stewardship Council's^(R) (FSC) and Sustainable Forestry Initiative's^(R) (SFI) standards and guidelines.
 Throughout the course of the next two years, broad resource assessments were carried out identifying the various management units and features located on the forests including identification and mapping of High Conservation Value Forest Areas (HCVF), much of which was formerly identified as the State Forests "Special Management Zone".
 Within the HCVF are located a broad range of Ecologically Significant Areas (ESA).
 These areas typically contain rare, threatened or endangered species and their critical habitats.
 By spring of 2011 initial drafts of the Forest's Sustainable Management Plan were developed and shared with stakeholders for initial comment and review.
 The plans were submitted to both the FSC and SFI organizations in the spring of 2011, at which point audits had been completed on all three of the western state forests.
 Following the audits, draft plans and audit findings were presented to the State Forests Citizen Advisory Committees for review and comments.
 The Draft Sustainable Management Plans were made available for public comment fall of 2011.
 Revisions and updates to the Sustainable Management Plan are made on an annual basis.
 Each year the State Forests Management Program is audited for compliance to the standards set forth by the Certifying Organizations.
-Any shortcomings in the programs identified during the audits are identified in Corrective Action Reports (CARs) and/or observations identified as needing improvement in order to be "certified" as sustainably managed forest lands under the internationally recognized FSC and SFI standards.
+Any shortcomings in the programs identified during the audits are identified in Corrective Action Reports (CARs) and/or observations identified as needing improvement to be certified as sustainably managed forest lands under the internationally recognized FSC and SFI standards.
 These corrective actions vary from simple formal documentation of routine practices, to more complex policy and procedure development involving various stakeholders and partners.
 The program requires that all these items be addressed before the next annual audit, with some needing more immediate attention.
 State Forest staff time and field operations are adjusted and redirected to assist in addressing any Corrective Action items in the course of the next year.
-No CARs were issued by either auditing entity during the 2023 Silvicultural Audit (See Appendix 2 and Appendix 3 for a summary of audit findings).
+During the 2024 recertification audit, a minor non-conformance was issued by the Forest Stewardship Council for pesticide use and an observation for improvement was issued by the Sustainable Forestry Initiative regarding efficient wood utilization (See Appendix 2 and Appendix 3 for a summary of audit findings).